PubInv/general-purpose-alarm-device/Firmware/GPAD_API_TEST/README.md

 This is folder contains files to test the GPAD_API through the serial port using a terminal program.
 Example, the text file, GPAD_API_TEST_1.txt is sent by RealTerm to the device under test, DUT.
 RealTerm is set up for a 4000 mSecond end of line delay.
-RealTerm is set up for to repeat endlesly by setting the number of repeats to zero.
+RealTerm is set up for to repeat endlessly by setting the number of repeats to zero.

 Screen shot showing the setup and typical serial traffic.
 ![ScreenShotTest1.gif](ScreenShotTest1.gif)